 "That's too bad.
 It's a nice place.
 Maybe I could show you around a bit," he volunteered with a charmingly boyish smile.

 Kim thought on it briefly.
 Having a tour guide just once might help since she did not know her way around the city.
 Agreeing also gave her an excuse to get out and see the city.
 After all, if she left it up to herself, she knew she would always allow something to come up and it would take her forever to see the whole city on her own despite the fact that she had plans to get lost in the city.

 Brick nodded and Kim took her leave, forgetting to get herself something to eat.
 He smirked to himself as he watched her walk away.
 He shook his head.

 "Damn, that is one fine new employee," he mumbled.
 Luckily enough for him, Kim did not hear.

-In fact, Kim was busy thinking that her luck might have changed.
-After all, she was going to see the city and she had someone to show her around.
-Before she made it back to her desk, she found out that she had had that thought way too soon.
+In fact, Kim was busy thinking her luck might have changed.
+After all, she would get to see the city and she had someone to show her around.
+Before she made it back to her desk, she found out that she had that thought way too soon.

 "Miss Possible, you were not authorized to leave your area.
 That is one demerit," the floor boss Bebe informed her.

 Kim groaned and scowled.
-And then to top matters off, her stomach growled, reminding her that she did not even get her snack.
+And then to top matters off, her stomach growled, almost like it agreed with the Bebe since she neglected it yet again.
 Apparently, the bad luck continued.
 Maybe she should just go home and never get out of bed again rather than risk going out on such a day.
 But then again, she was never one to back down just because of a little misfortune.